William Niven: The "Niven Tablets"

 In 1921, Niven discovered the first of over 100 andesite tablets on a dig in San Miguel Amantla, Azcapotzalco, which was an important city-state conquered by Aztec Triple Alliance in 1431.
 The area now forms part of northwestern Mexico City.
 The indecipherable markings on these tablets were the subject of much controversy over the last years of Niven's life.

 The so-called Niven Tablets are and have been surrounded by controversy since their discovery by Niven in 1921.
 They have been associated with Scandinavian petroglyphs as posited by Ludovic Mann and they have also been associated with lost continent theories.
 Their association with lost continent theories comes through James Churchward's interpretation of the symbols found on the tablets.

 James Churchward offered an interpretation of the tablets that caused less belief in their authenticity.
 Churchward was a major proponent of theories regarding lost continents, specifically the continent of Mu.
 He believed that early in the history of the world there existed a continent which was called Mu.
 This civilization, according to Churchward and many others, was very technologically advanced but was destroyed due to natural disaster.
 After viewing rubbings of Niven's tablets Churchward strongly believed that there were a group of people that escaped destruction and migrated to other parts of the world spreading their culture and belief system.
 He believed that the symbols and markings found on the tablets had roots in the ancient culture of Mu.
 This furthered speculation that the tablets were a hoax.
 Historian Ronald H. Fritze has noted that archaeologists have dismissed Churchward's pseudohistorical ideas and Niven's tablets were a "crude although voluminous hoax".

 Niven spent the good part of his life selling the tablets and trying to find out their origin and meaning.
 This was never accomplished.
 The tablets were interpreted by many people and many theories were posited, but to no avail.
-They were eventually lost during the latter part of Niven's life, during their attempted shipment from Mexico to the U.S. The only remaining evidence is the rubbings that were taken from the actual tablets.
+They were eventually lost during the latter part of Niven's life, during their attempted shipment from Mexico to the US.
+The only remaining evidence is the rubbings that were taken from the actual tablets.